-I am currently a PhD student in the Language and Cognition program at the University of Connecticut, where I am co-advised by Dr. Jim Magnuson and Dr. Emily Myers.
-Currently, I am an IGERT fellow in the Neurobiology of Language program as well as an affiliate of the Connecticut Institute for the Brain and Cognitive Sciences.
-Starting in the fall of 2018, I will be supported by an NSF Graduate Research Fellowship and will also be a trainee in UConn’s Science of Learning and Art of Communication (SLAC) program.
+I received my Ph.D. from the Language and Cognition program at the University of Connecticut in 2021, where I was co-advised by Jim Magnuson and Emily Myers.
+During my doctoral training, I was supported by an NSF Graduate Research Fellowship and was also a trainee in UConn’s Science of Learning and Art of Communication NSF Research Traineeship.

 Prior to starting UConn, I was at Brown University, where I worked with Sheila Blumstein in the Brown Speech Lab.
 I received a B.S. in Cognitive Neuroscience in 2014 and then worked as a full-time research assistant until 2016.

-This website is intended to highlight my professional interests and will grow over the years.
-Click the links above to learn more about me, and please contact me with any questions at firstname.lastname@example.org.
+Click here to learn more about my research, and please contact me with any questions at firstname.lastname@example.org.